MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/SumTotal.md

 ### Table retrieval rate

 As a guideline, most default tables are retrieved at approximately 1000 rows per second using the SumTotal connector.
 If you require faster retrieval rates, consider using the **RowVersionId** filter parameter.
 You can pass this parameter directly to the environment hosted URL by appending it as a query string parameter.
-Full url example with **rowVersionId** parameter: `https://{host}.sumtotalystems.com/?rowVersionId=1234`.
+Full URL example with **rowVersionId** parameter: `https://{host}.sumtotalystems.com/?rowVersionId=1234`.